1991 Summer Universiade: Legacy

 Despite the initial high hopes that the Games would foster regeneration in the city, heavy financial losses continue to burden the Games' legacy.
 Whilst the event cost a reported £10 million to host at the time, with building costs predicted to reach only £25 million, by the opening ceremony construction had already cost £174 million.
 Loans taken out to build the three main arenas - Don Valley Stadium, Ponds Forge International Sports Centre and Sheffield Arena - have been refinanced four times in the years since, with the final cost coming to £658 million when it is paid off in 2024.

 The Don Valley Stadium was used in later years for a variety of events, including rugby league, American football and as Rotherham United's home ground during the construction of New York Stadium.
 It was demolished due to budget cuts in 2013.

+The Sheffield Arena constructed for the games became the home of the Sheffield Steelers Ice hockey team in 1991, in an attempt to find a long term use for the venue.
+Games continue to be played by the team.

 The 1991 Summer Universiade remains the only time that the Games have taken place in the United Kingdom.